RoaaK95/Odin-Landing-Page/README.md

 # Odin-Landing-Page

--This webpage is a done for odin landing page project.
+-This webpage is done for odin landing page Flexbox project.

 -The webpage is supposed to be for a wildlife conservation organization,that aims at rescuing and protecting penguins by organizing volunteer programs.